-3. Begin with trial 1, where all confederates choose the correct line.
-To start the experiment, ask the confederate in the far left on the first row to call out their answer, and then moving left to right, continue until getting to the participant in the second row.
+Begin with trial 1, where all confederates choose the correct line.
+To start the experiment, ask the confederate on the far left of the first row to call out their answer, and then moving left to right, continue until getting to the participant in the second row.

 Then ask the participant to provide his answer.
 Remain indifferent and show no reaction to the participant’s answer, even on the critical trials.
 This process continues for all 18 trials without a break.

-3.1.
-The types of errors made by the confederates are varied on a trial to trial basis for the critical trials.
-Critical trials 1, 2, 4, 7, 8 and 10 are “moderate” errors where the majority choose the incorrect line that is the second closest to the standard line.
+The types of errors made by the confederates are varied on a trial-to-trial basis for the critical trials.
+Critical trials 1, 2, 4, 7, 8, and 10 are “moderate” errors where the majority choose the incorrect line that is the second closest to the standard line.
 The other critical trials are “extreme” errors in which the majority chooses the line on card B furthest from the standard line.
 There is also the option to randomize whether the error made by the majority is an overestimation of the length of the standard line or an underestimation of the length.

-4. For the control condition, participants do all 18 trials, but rather than any public statements of answer for each round, participants privately record their answer on a sheet of paper.
+For the control condition, have participants do all 18 trials, but rather than any public statements of answers for each round, instruct them to privately record their answer on a sheet of paper.
 In order to match the group size of the experimental condition, the control participants can be run 8 participants at a time.
 The responses from all participants in the group can be used as data since there are no critical trials and no confederates.

 Representative Result

 The results showed that there were more participant errors made per critical trial than in participants in the control group (Figure 1).
 The mean amount of errors per critical trial was 4.41 in the experimental group but only 0.08 in the control group.
-Put another way, 36.8% of all participant judgments were distorted (in line with the majority error) in the experimental condition whereas less than 1% of judgment were incorrect in the control condition.
-The results, however, also showed large individual differences, such that there was a large range of reaction to an incorrect majority.
+Put another way, 36.8% of all participant judgments were distorted (in line with the majority error) in the experimental condition, whereas less than 1% of judgment were incorrect in the control condition.
+However, the results also showed large individual differences, such that there was a large range of reaction to an incorrect majority.
 Some participants (~25%) never yielded to the majority, some almost always yielded (~25%), and 50% of participants yielded on at least some trials.

 [Insert Figure 1 here]